jespereggers/debug-llm/README.md

 Modular built, expandable and located in `debugLLM`.

+#### Custom API Keys
+Depending on component to use, adding your custom key might be cruical:
+1. `debugLLMVsCodePlugin\src\llm\openAiConnector.ts`: fill-in for API-confi.
+2. `debugLLMVsCodePlugin\src\llm\openAssistConnector.ts`: fill-in for API-config.
+3. `debugLLM\environment.py`: fill-in for all kind of configs, e.g. your project path.

 #### Run DebugLLM
 1. Point `INPUT_PATH` in `debugLLM/environment.py` to your Python file.
 2. Run `main.py`.